Decoder-25/Helper_Hack4Bengal/README.md

 # HELPER

+## Description

-### This app helps you to find you a help in your dailylife activities and helps all the disorganisd sector's people to find a job.
+##### This app is made by Kheyali Dhara, Poulami Mitra and Disha Biswas for Hack4Bengal 2.0.
+It helps you to find you the nearest help in your dailylife activities, as well as helps all the disorganised sector's people to find a job.